materialsvirtuallab/nano266/labs/lab4/README.md

 to generate any surface structure.
 First download and install VESTA for your platform.
 Here is the step by step guide to creating the Al (111) surface.

 * Step 1: Open the `Al.cif` in VESTA.
 This is the standard `fcc` conventional unit cell of Al.
 * Step 2: Let us now first insert the (111) lattice plane into the crystal for easier visualization.
 Go to `Edit->Lattice Planes`.
 Click new, then type in (111) for your Miller indices and set your `d` to 1.
 Your dialog box should look something like the figure below:

    ![latticeplane][]

 * Step 3: Click `Ok`.
 You will see that a lattice plane has been drawn in your crystal.
 Go to `Edit->Edit Data->Unit Cell`.
 Click `Remove symmetry` and then hit `Apply`.
 We need to break symmetry before we can create the slab.
-  Then go to the `Structure Parameters` tab and assign different labels for each of your atoms.
+  Then go to the `Structure Parameters` tab and assign different labels for each of your atoms (e.g., "Al1", "Al2", "Al3" and "Al4").
 This makes it easier to identify the atoms later.
 Hit `Apply` again.
 * Step 4: The next step is to generate a larger unit cell as we are going to cut the crystal in a different orientation that goes beyond the limits of the unit cell.
 Go back to the `Unit Cell` tab.
-Click on `Options` and then enter 2 for all the diagonal elements of the rotation matrix.
+Click on `Transform` and then enter 2 for all the diagonal elements of the rotation matrix.
 That generates a 2 × 2 × 2 supercell of your crystal.
 Click `Ok` for all the warnings.
 Click `Ok` until you close all dialog boxes and see a larger version of the Al cell.
 * Step 5: Click on `Objects` and check the `L` (label) for the topmost Al. All the Al atoms should now be labeled.

    ![labeledsupercell][]

 * Step 6: We are going to now redefine our lattice vectors so that our **a** and **b** lattice vectors are within the (111) plane and our **c** lattice vector is non-parallel (ideally normal to the plane).
 To do this, we can observe that we can define atom `Al2` in the figure above to be the origin, and set our new **a'** to be the vector connecting `Al2` and `Al1`, and **b'** to be the vector connecting `Al2` and `Al4`.
 Using the VESTA atom picker, we can determine that the crystal coordinates of the atoms to be:

   <img src="Coordinates.png">

-* Step 7: Go to `Edit->Unit Cell` again, and click `Options`.
+* Step 7: Go to `Edit->Edit Data->Unit Cell` again, and click `Transform`.
+First click on `Initialize Current Matrix`.
 We then need to enter our rotation matrix and origin shift to the values we have determined in the previous step.
 Note the way the lattice vectors are transformed based on the documentation (the vectors are in a row format and the matrix is defined in columns).
 For the last column, we set it  (0.5, 0.5, 0.5), since we have already doubled our cell in all directions (see figure below).
 Click `Ok`.
 Then go to the `Structure Parameters` tab.
 You will find that there are a lot of duplicate atoms due to the mapping of supercell atoms onto each other.
 Just click `Remove duplicate atoms` and you should be left with three unique atoms.

    ![transformation][]

 * Step 8: Click `Ok` until you end up in the crystal.
 You will find that you now have a hexagonal cell and the (111) lattice plane is now parallel to your **a** and **b** lattice vectors.
 Export the atom position to a file using `File->Export Data`.
 Choose the VASP POSCAR format, even though we will not be using VASP for our calculations.

+For some reason, the VASP POSCAR generated has duplicate atoms.
+Remove any atoms that sit in the same coordinates.
+You should have three unique coordinates.
 Using the coordinates (e.g., viewing the POSCAR file in a text editor), you will need to modify the `fcc_surf_gen.py` to work for the (111) lattice plane.
 Look at `Al.111.bulk.pw.in.template` and `Al.111.surf.pw.in.template`.
 Note
 that we are now using a hexagonal Bravais lattice setting.